neilstevenson/jet-grpc/README.md

 # jet-grpc
 Jet GRPC tester

-Experiments with handling "`RESOURCE_EXHAUSTED`" from gRPC server, when temporarily overloaded.
+Experiments with handling errors such as "`RESOURCE_EXHAUSTED`" from gRPC server.

 # Instructions